- Apr 29, 1938

 Around the same time, Voormann was hired to design the cover for Bee Gees 1st, which featured all five group members standing above a colourful, psychedelic collage painted by Voormann.
 The following year, artwork by Voormann graced the front cover of the American edition of the Bee Gees’ album Idea.
 In 1973, Voormann created the album sleeve and booklet artwork for Starr’s album Ringo, on which he also played bass.

-In 1966, Voormann became a member of Manfred Mann, having turned down offers by The Hollies and The Moody Blues., although Voormann did substitute for Eric Haydock on a couple of television programmes (see List of The Hollies band members).
+In 1966, Voormann became a member of Manfred Mann, having turned down offers by the Hollies and the Moody Blues, although Voormann did substitute for Eric Haydock on a couple of television performances by the Hollies.
 Voormann mentions his negotiations with the group in his autobiography, Warum spielst Du Imagine nicht auf dem weißen Klavier, John?
-(Why Don’t You Play “Imagine” On The White Piano, John?).
+(Why Don’t You Play “Imagine” on the White Piano, John?).
 Voormann played bass and flutes for Manfred Mann from 1966 to 1969, appearing on all their UK hits from “Just Like a Woman” (July 1966) to their final single “Ragamuffin Man” (April 1969) and including the 1968 international hit “The Mighty Quinn”.

 Studio work in Los Angeles